kavezo/ZipZap/README.md

 ### On the computer: installation and running

+For Windows, please download a release rather than the source code.

 The first time before you run the server on Windows, you need to do some setup:
 1. Run setupServer.bat.
 2. A cmd window should pop up.
 Wait until it closes by itself.